 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-1. Convert the kilowatt values to amperes using the formula:
+First, convert the continuous and non-continuous loads from kilowatts to amperes using the formula:

 [